Conservation areas in Newham

 For more information about the areas covered, please see the Conservation areas in Newham: Documents page.

-The Three Mills and Sugar House Lane Conservation Areas are located in the London Legacy Development Corporation (LLDC) area.
-Any queries regarding these Conservation Areas should be directed towards the LLDC.
+The Three Mills and Sugar House Lane Conservation Areas are located in the area formerly covered by the London Legacy Development Corporation (LLDC).
+Please visit this page for detailed information.

 Making changes in conservation areas